tedjanton/Brewd/WikiDocs/user-stories.md

     * Then I will be taken to the coffee's detail page

 ## Coffee Sips
-As an authorized user, I want to be able to add a coffee to my "sips" list, so that I can add a comment, rating, and/or location for that coffee
+As an authorized user, I want to be able to add a coffee to my "sips" list, so that I can add a comment, rating, and/or picture of my coffee's "sip"

 ### Questions
 * Are there any restrictions on which coffees users can sip on?